Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Introduction

 \section{Introduction}

 Let $X$ be a smooth projective K3 surface.
 An involution $\iota$ of $X$ is called \emph{nonsymplectic} if it acts as $\iota^*\omega_X = -\omega_X$ on a generator of $H^{2,0}(X)$.
 The $(+1)$-eigenspace of the induced involution on $H^2(X,\bZ)$ is a hyperbolic lattice~$S$.
 All the possibilities for $S$ were found in a classical work \cite{nikulin1979integer-symmetric} of Nikulin, who proved that there are $75$ cases, given in \fign.
+The lattices $S$ are uniquely determined by a triple of invariants $(r,a,\delta)$, or an equivalent set of invariants, $(g,k,\delta)$.

-For a given lattice $S$, there is an entire moduli space $F_S$ of K3 surfaces with an involution and a generic Picard lattice $S$, an open subset of $\bD_S/\Gamma$, the quotient of a type IV domain of dimension $20-\rank S$ by an arithmetic group.
+For a given lattice $S$, there is a moduli space $F_S$ of K3 surfaces with an involution and generic Picard lattice $S$.
+It is an open subset of $\bD_S/\Gamma$, the quotient of a type IV domain of dimension $20-\rank S$ by an arithmetic group.

-The K3 surfaces that appear include many interesting ones, for example the double covers of Enriques surfaces, smooth del Pezzo surfaces, log del Pezzo surfaces of index~$2$, index~$2$ Halphen pencils, and rational elliptic surfaces.
+The K3 surfaces that appear include many interesting ones, for example the double covers of: Enriques surfaces, smooth del Pezzo surfaces, log del Pezzo surfaces of index~$2$, index~$2$ Halphen pencils, and rational elliptic surfaces.
 They have been the subject of a great deal of research.
 Here, we are interested in geometric compactifications of the moduli spaces $F_S$.

 In $50$ of the $75$ cases, the fixed locus $R$ of the involution contains a smooth curve $C_g$ of genus $g\ge2$.
 The divisor $C_g$ is semiample and defines a contraction $X\to \oX$ to a K3 surface with $ADE$ singularities and an ample Cartier divisor $\oC_g$.